Table of Contents:

 A criminal can easily access thousands of public addresses, which they can screen for potential victims.
 While you can view transaction records on a private blockchain solution, you cannot find any additional information on any transaction or the amounts and addresses involved.
 Some privacy coins like Monero do not disclose wallet balances through public addresses.

-Another challenge that blockchain transparency has led to is the common habit of government suppression through tracking and freezing crypto assets.
+Another challenge that blockchain transparency has led to is the common habit of government suppression through tracking and freezing digital currencies.
 For example, in February 2022, Canadian truckers began to protest the government's decision to make COVID-19 vaccinations compulsory for them.
 They even started a fundraiser towards pursuing legal action.
 After unsuccessful attempts to quash their peaceful protests and intentions to challenge the decision in court, the Canadian government began a crackdown on the fundraising efforts and all that contributed to it.

 The government also extended a similar request to Nunchuk's self-custodial wallet provider.
 However, their attempt was unsuccessful as self-custodial wallets encourage privacy and do not store information on users' assets or identities.